nleaf/nleaf.github.io/_posts/2015-06-05-what-really-matters-in-a-data-center-a-checklist.md

 ---
-title: 'What Really Matters in a Data Center?—A Checklist'
+title: 'What Really Matters in a Data Center?
+A Checklist'
 date: Fri, 05 Jun 2015 14:00:12 +0000
 draft: false
 tags: [Bryan Smith, Data Centers]